Hey Lab Member!

 — Mike

-Mike offers recorded, live, and in-person workshops to help accelerate your sketchnoting practice and coaching for personalized, 1:1 sketchnoting guidance.
+Mike teaches recorded, live, and in-person workshops to help accelerate your sketchnoting practice and provides personalized coaching for your specific visual thinking challenges.

-Become a paid Lab Member to support Mike’s work.
+Become a Supporting Lab Partner or Founder to support Mike’s work at Sketchnote Lab.